cult-of-coders/grapher/docs/outside_meteor.md

 ## Grapher as an API

-If you like Grapher, you can use it in any other language/medium.
+If you like Grapher, or if `like` is an understatement, you can use it in any other language/medium.

-You can expose it as an HTTP API, or a DDP API (as a Meteor.method()) for example, because in ReactNative you have ways to connect to Meteor with: https://www.npmjs.com/package/react-native-meteor#meteor-collections
+You can expose it as an HTTP API, or a DDP API (as a Meteor method) for example, because in React Native you have ways to connect to Meteor with:

+https://www.npmjs.com/package/react-native-meteor#meteor-collections

-Basically what Grapher needs to properly execute is the query, and if you have firewalls, you need to manually handle authorization yourself.
+Basically what Grapher needs to properly execute is the query, and you can make use of the firewalls easily, but you need to manually handle authorization yourself.

 ### Exposing an HTTP API